 If you love helping others to feel and look their best, this career could be very rewarding for you, especially if you are passionate about skin care.
-Job growth is projected to be very strong, so there should be a better chance of landing a job as an aesthetician.
+Job growth is projected to be above average, so there should be a better chance of landing a job as an aesthetician.

-However, as medical careers go, being an aesthetician is not one of the highest paying medical careers.
-If you are looking for a particularly lucrative career, you may want to look into other careers in the field of dermatology such as being a dermatology nurse or even a dermatologist.
-However, those careers require many more years of school and training.
+Being an aesthetician is not one of the highest paying medical careers.
+If you are looking for a particularly lucrative career, you may want to consider other careers in the field of dermatology, such as being a dermatology nurse or even a dermatologist.
+However, those careers require many more years of education and training.

-U.S. Bureau of Labor Statistics.
+Bureau of Labor Statistics.
 Skincare Specialists.
-Updated September 4, 2019.
+Updated March 29, 2020.